C-And-Cpp-Libraries/helpers/README.md

 # Helpers
-A small set of helper functions, tiny frameworks and type traits useful in various situations
+A small set of helper functions, classes, tiny frameworks and type traits useful in various situations

 ## benchmarking